yours-org/yours-wallet/README.md

 <a href="https://chromewebstore.google.com/detail/yours-wallet/mlbnicldlpdimbjdcncnklfempedeipj" target="_blank">🌱 Download Chrome Extension 🌱</a>

-# Yours Wallet | Non-Custodial Web3 Wallet For BSV
+# Yours Wallet | Non-Custodial Web3 SPV Wallet For BSV

-Yours Wallet is an open-source and non-custodial web3 wallet for Bitcoin SV (BSV) and [1Sat Ordinals](https://docs.1satordinals.com/).
+Yours Wallet is an open-source and non-custodial web3 SPV wallet for Bitcoin SV (BSV) and [1Sat Ordinals](https://docs.1satordinals.com/).
 This wallet allows users to have full control over their funds, providing security and independence in managing their assets.

 ## Features